lebao3105/texteditor/README.md

 * [Initial] Installation on Linux (deb-based distros) + Windows .exe file making (completed)

 ## Running
-Install all requirements (configparser + pillow) before continue.
+Install configparser package before continue.

+This project needs python3 + Tcl/Tkinter and pip installed.

 Always generate .mo files first:
 > **On Windows:** To do this, find for msgfmt, msgmerge and xgettext from the Python installation folder.